 I have more understanding than all my teachers: for Thy testimonies are my meditation.

-When she received Thee in her bosom, O Creator and Saviour, the earth shook in fear, and with her quaking she awoke the dead.
+When she received Thee in her bosom, O Creator and Savior, the earth shook in fear, and with her quaking she awoke the dead.

 I understand more than my elders, because I have sought Thy commandments.